ArchitectKjellgren Kaminsky Architecture AB

-From the architect.
+Text description provided by the architects.
 In 2006 Fredrik Kjellgren and Joakim Kaminsky won the international architecture competition for a new dancehall in Falsterbo, Sweden, and started their studio; Kjellgren Kaminsky architecture.
 Now the building "mirage" is to be inaugurated.

 When designing we always work with our manifesto which puts focus on people, needs and context. in special projects we write several short stories describing what could take place in the building.
 In the mirage project it was important to connect the conservative and historical mindset of the community of Falsterbo with the new ideas and visions that attracts young people from all over Europe to visit the area during the summer months.

 The 30th of May 2006 the old dance hall in Falsterbo, Sweden, was destroyed by fire.
 The dance hall was situated 200 meters from the beach in a small pine wood grove on the southernmost tip of Sweden.
 Having been a famous meeting place for both locals and tourists since the 1930's the dance hall was much mourned and it was soon decided that the house should be rebuilt.
 The municipality launched an international architecture competition that draw a record breaking interest from both media and architects.
 After careful consideration the jury decided upon Kjellgren Kaminsky's proposal "Mirage".

 Establishing a dialogue

 The Mirage dance hall establishes a dialogue with the site, its history and future.
 Like a diffuse recollection it reflects the position and facades of the old dance hall while simultaneously reflecting its surroundings in every moment; the changing seasons, the light and the people passing by.